 The Board operates both formally, through Board and Committee meetings, and informally, through regular contact amongst Directors.
 High-level decisions on such matters as strategy, financial performance and reporting, dividends, risk management, major capital expenditure, acquisitions and disposals are reserved for the Board or Committees.

 Appointment of Directors

-The Board formally approves the appointment of all new Directors.
-All Directors are required to submit themselves for re-election at the first Annual General Meeting following their appointment and subsequent to this at the Annual General Meeting on a rotational basis, which ensures that each Director is submitted for re-election approximately every three years.
+The Board formally approves the appointment of all new Directors, following consideration of the recommendation from the Nomination Committee.
+All Directors are required to submit themselves for re-election at the first Annual General Meeting following their appointment and subsequently at the Annual General Meeting on a rotational basis, which ensures that each Director is submitted for re-election approximately every three years.